Azure/AppConfiguration/releaseNotes/SpringCloudAzureAppConfigurationConfig.md

 ## 1.1.5/1.2.5 - April 27, 2020

-* Added support to allow users to configure the client used to connect to App Configuration and Key Vault.
-Users can now define the clients via `ConfigurationClientBuilderSetup` and `SecretClientBuilderSetup`, shown [here](https://github.com/microsoft/spring-cloud-azure/tree/master/spring-cloud-azure-starters/spring-cloud-starter-azure-appconfiguration-config#modifying-connection-client).
+* Introduced new interfaces, which allows users to customize client builders for connecting to App Configuration and Key Vault.
+See this [document](https://github.com/microsoft/spring-cloud-azure/tree/master/spring-cloud-azure-starters/spring-cloud-starter-azure-appconfiguration-config#modifying-connection-client) for more details and examples. [#656](https://github.com/microsoft/spring-cloud-azure/issues/656)
-  * This allows for setting up additional client information such as proxy information. [#656](https://github.com/microsoft/spring-cloud-azure/issues/656)
+  * `ConfigurationClientBuilderSetup`
+  * `SecretClientBuilderSetup`
-* Fixed the bug that caused partial configuration to load when both `/application/` and `/<application_name>/` are used, and only one of them loaded.
-This also caused the store to be unable to refresh.
+* Fixed the bug that caused configuration to load partially and refresh to fail when both `/application/` and `/<application_name>/` were used but only one of them loaded.
-* Improved the performance of refresh by reducing the number of requests made to App Configuration during configuration change detection. [#672](https://github.com/microsoft/spring-cloud-azure/issues/672)
+* Fixed the bug that more than necessary requests may be made for configuration change detection especially when an App Configuration store has many keys or many change revisions. [#672](https://github.com/microsoft/spring-cloud-azure/issues/672)
-* Fixed the bug where using an empty string label "\0" or a comma without a value before it could not be used. [#655](https://github.com/microsoft/spring-cloud-azure/issues/655)
+* Fixed the bug that `%00` was not working when it's used to indicate keys with no labels explicitly.
+Changed to use `\0` to indicate keys with no labels to be consistent with the service.
+For example, a property setting below means loading keys with no labels and then overwritten by keys with label `dev`. [#655](https://github.com/microsoft/spring-cloud-azure/issues/655)

 ## 1.1.3/1.2.3 - April 06, 2020